(Photo by Chad Merda)

-The next time you hit the drive-through for lunch or a quick afternoon pick-me-up, you might want to think twice before using the plastic straw that inevitably came with your drink.
+The next time you hit the drive-through for lunch or an afternoon pick-me-up, think twice before using the plastic straw that inevitably comes with your drink.

-Plastic straws have developed a bit of a bad reputation lately, the focus of laws and mandates to regulate and — ultimately — eliminate or at least greatly reduce their use.
+Plastic straws have become the new plastic bags, the focus of laws and mandates to regulate and — ultimately — eliminate or greatly reduce their use.
 In July 2018, Seattle became the first major U.S. city to ban plastic straws, but others laws have followed suit, Business Insider reports.
 Washington, D.C., also has enacted a ban on straws and plastic stirrers and, in California, sit-down restaurants cannot provide straws to customers unless they are requested.

 So why is the plastic straw the newest target?
 In large part because most of us don't need them — for most able-bodied people they are simply a convenience — and we use a whole lot of them.

 Specific statistics about how many plastic straws Americans use are hard to come by, but the number likely falls somewhere between 170 million to 390 million per day, which amounts to between 63 billion and 142 billion per year, the New York Times reports.

 Straws, of course, aren't the whole problem, but they are emblematic of it.
 They are a single-use plastic, and these products — water bottles, plastic bags, plastic utensils, cups, wrappers — are a major polluter of our planet, particularly our waterways.
 About 18 billion tons of plastic waste flows into Earth's oceans each year, National Geographic reports.

 Put a different way, consider that the equivalent of a garbage truck full of plastic is dumped into the oceans every minute, and by 2050 there will be more plastic, by weight, in our oceans than fish, according to For A Strawless Ocean.